 “Such a heavily consolidated seed and agricultural input industry makes it easier for cartel-like tacit collusion that raises prices for farmers and other buyers and ultimately consumers while stifling innovation that is propelled by healthy competition in the marketplace.
 Predictably, more concentration of power and less competition will lead to reduced responsiveness to documented farmer and consumer desire for ecologically sound technologies that are cost-effective and sustainable, meaning less choice in the marketplaces for seeds, inputs and foods.” – from a letter opposing the mergers signed by over 300 groups in the US.

-The markets for genetically engineered (also called genetically modified or GM) crops are dominated by six seed and agrochemical companies.
 The high level of corporate concentration in the seed market has already meant higher prices and limited choices for farmers.
-Legal controls, such as patents on genetic sequences, have meant that farmers cannot reuse, save, share or sell GM seeds, but have to buy them from seed companies every year.
+Legal controls, such as patents on genetic sequences, mean that farmers cannot reuse, save, share or sell GM seeds, but have to buy them from seed companies every year.
 Patented GM seeds are significantly more expensive than non-GM seed.
 (See CBAN’s report “Are GM Crops Better for Farmers?”)

-1. High market concentration: If the Bayer-Monsanto merger is approved, just three corporations (ChemChina-Syngenta, DuPont-Dow and Bayer-Monsanto) will own and sell about 64% of the world’s pesticides/ herbicides, and 60% of the world’s patented seeds.
-Thus, the Bayer-Monsanto merger would occur in a market context of even weaker competition.
+1. High market concentration: Just three corporations (ChemChina-Syngenta, DuPont-Dow and Bayer-Monsanto) will own and sell about 64% of the world’s pesticides/ herbicides, and 60% of the world’s patented seeds.

-2. Entrenched market power: Bayer holds 206 patents and Monsanto 119 on transgenic plant traits in the EU, while Monsanto monopolises the US market with 96% of patented cotton traits.
+2. Entrenched market power: Bayer held 206 patents and Monsanto 119 on transgenic plant traits in the EU, while Monsanto monopolized the US market with 96% of patented cotton traits.
 The risk of “anticompetitive collusion” is increased by the significant links the firms have, such as cross-licensing agreements, joint ventures, and other R&D strategic alliances.

 3. Increased prices for farmers: The merger would “undoubtedly” raise costs and reduce the choice of seeds for farmers, with “considerable effects” on the viability of smallholder farming.
 Farmers “will pay the price of an increase in concentration in this sector”, pushed into a “take it or leave it” position.